Xraxus/doxie-assistant/README.md

 ### Project Description

-"Doxie Assistant" is my personal AI assistant, designed to streamline daily tasks and enhance productivity.
+"Doxie Assistant" is a personal AI assistant, designed to streamline daily tasks and enhance productivity.
 From managing schedule to providing personalized recommendations, Doxie Assistant leverages AI technology to make life easier.

 ### Technologies Used